AndruePeters/ProjectEuler_1_100/README.md

 ## Structure
 * There is a folder for each project, `px` where, x is the problem number
-* Every problem will have the following folder structure:
+* Every problem has the following folder structure:
     * `include/` : contains the headers related to solving the problem.
     * `src/` : contains the implentations, test, main, benchmark, and any other files needed.
     * `README.md` contains the problem prompt.